 If you are a beginner, it may be easiest to start by putting in a few potted native plants rather than planting from seed.
 Check the Source Guide for Native Plants of Montana to see what is available locally.
 Take your Source Guide with you to the nursery.
 If a plant is not listed in the Source Guide, chances are it is not a Montana native plant.
-Use Recommended Species for Native Plant Landscaping in the Helena Area to help you with your selections.
+Use Recommended Species for Native Plant Landscaping guides on this website to help you with your selections.
 But some plants, like Lewis's blue flax (Linum lewisii), yarrow (Achillea millefolium) and blanket flower (Gaillardia aristata) are very easy to grow from seed.
 Try them first, and then expand as your confidence grows.
 If you are planting native plants from seed, patience is the key.
 Native plants, like any other plant, require care and attention for them to look their best.
 Growing native plants takes time, but once they are established you will be rewarded with natural beauty, hardiness and minimal maintenance.

 Don't worry if you don't know the scientific names for plants.
 The Source Guide has an index to common plant names that you can use to cross-reference.
-Recommended Species for Native Plant Landscaping in the Helena Area also has both common and scientific names.
+Recommended Species for Native Plant Landscaping guides have both common and scientific names.
 However, when you go to the nursery or look at a seed packet, check the scientific name to be sure you are getting what you want.
 Often the same common name will be used for very different plants and the scientific name will help you get the right plant.
-Use one of the picture books listed in Resources for Native Plant Landscaping in the Helena Area if you need to see what a plant looks like.
-Central Rocky Mountain Wildflowers by Wayne Phillips has wonderfully clear pictures of many plants native to this area.
-The Flora of Mount Helena collection in the Lewis and Clark Library contains nearly 300 species of pressed plants collected from Mount Helena.
-Many of the specimens also have pictures and descriptive articles.
-The collection is a good place to look if you are trying to identify a local plant species.
+Use one of the picture books listed in Resources for Native Plant Landscaping if you need to see what a plant looks like.
 If you don't see what you are looking for at the nursery, ask for it!
 More natives are being grown all the time and as the demand increases, so will the supply.

 Where did my native seed come from?

 Definitions of "native" vary from one grower and nursery to the next, and may include cultivated varieties (cultivars) of native species, as well as native plants from another part of the state.
 For restoration and native habitat projects, it is usually best to use plants originating from the nearest available natural sites.
 Use the Source Guide for Native Plants of Montana to help you locate seed and plant sources.
 In most instances it is impractical for local nurseries to rely entirely on local sources, and for the home landscaper it is not necessary.
 Simply ask where your nursery's plants come from and try to get plants as locally grown as possible.
 When they are available, it is always better to buy native Montana seeds or transplants from a local producer.

 Can I collect plants and seed in the wild?

 It is extremely important that you become familiar with the legal criteria and environmental ethics involved in collecting plants and seeds from the wild.
 Seed and plant collecting is prohibited in many areas of Montana.
-In general, we discourage collections from the wild unless permission is granted on private land, or plants and seeds are rescued from areas that are scheduled to be disturbed by new construction, road building, etc. Read the enclosed Plant Collecting Guidelines, the Plant Collection Guidelines for Teachers, and consult the Resources for Native Plant Landscaping in the Helena Area for more information.
+In general, we discourage collections from the wild unless permission is granted on private land, or plants and seeds are rescued from areas that are scheduled to be disturbed by new construction, road building, etc. Read the Plant Collecting Guidelines and the Plant Collection Guidelines for Teachers, available on this website, for more information.

 When do I seed or plant?